thriveweb/sailinginparadise/content/pages/boats.md

       'Island Time' is a brand-new vessel commissioned by Sailing in Paradise.

-      We are thrilled to be welcoming this purpose-built day charter vessel to our fleet in October 2023.
+      We are thrilled to be welcoming this purpose-built day charter vessel to our fleet in November 2023.

       This Seawind 1160 resort offers an excellent flow from the interior to exterior spaces making her perfect for events, parties and larger family groups.